 If you combine About & Contact (which I don’t recommend), make sure you’re providing enough info about yourself and include a portrait, without it being too much of a distraction from the contact information.

-2. Flickr image streams
+2. Instagram image grids

 Sarcasm warning: why not also play some music here or include a YouTube video of cats chasing laser pointers?
+The goal of this page is to get an inquiry, not be entertained.

 I don’t see why you’d want contact messages to be public.
 This is not a blog post, comments are too distracting.